ethereum/remix-ide/docs/run.md

 ---------
 The Remix VM is a sandbox blockchain in the browser.
 Transactions do not require an approval to run.
 It comes with 10 accounts; each loaded with 100ETH.

 In the current version of Remix, the **state** of the chain is saved in the **.states folder** in File Explorer.
-This was not the case in earlier versions of Remix - where this chain would refresh when the browser would refresh.
+This was not the case in earlier versions of Remix - where this chain would reset when Remix would refresh.

 To turn off the saving of the Remix VM’s state, uncheck the **Save environment state** in the Settings panel.

-Saving the state means you can refresh the browser and not lose your work.
-The caviot being that storage in a browser is inherently feable.
+Saving the state means you can refresh the Remix and not lose your work.
+The caveat being that storage in a browser is inherently feable.
 Of course, if you push to a remote repo or if you use Remixd to share a folder on your hard drive, then you have are not relying on the browser to save your work.

 For collaborative work, sharing the state of the Remix VM is a great way to work out bugs.
 Just have your teammates load the **state.json** file into their instance of Remix.